VAhola/VietnamTour/README.md

 1. As a user, I want to see what travel options a company offers so that I can decide whether to book a trip or not.
 1. As a user, I want to be able to book my trip via the website
 1. As a user, I want to be able to find the contact details so that I can easily contact the company.
-1. As a user, I want to be able to locate the social media presence easily
+1. As a user, I want to be able to locate the social media presence easily.

 ### Design documents